json-everything/json-everything-blog/_posts/2023/2023-05-02-json-path-spec.md

 toc: true
 pin: false
 ---
-IETF are submitting a new RFC to formalize the well-known [JSON Path](https://goessner.net/articles/JsonPath/) query syntax, originally proposed by [Stephan Goëssner](https://github.com/goessner) in 2008.
+IETF are submitting a new RFC to formalize the well-known [JSON Path](https://goessner.net/articles/JsonPath/) query syntax, originally proposed by [Stefan Goëssner](https://github.com/goessner) in 2008.

 ## A brief history